ejbs/define-json-expander/README.md

 Example usage
 -------------

-The following are taken from json.org/example.html
+The following JSON is taken from json.org/example.html

 **JSON**